PSAL-POSTECH/ONNXim/README.md

 ## ONNX Graph
 ONNXim requires ONNX graph files (.onnx) to simulate DNN models.
-We provide a fused ResNet-18 in `models` directory as an example.
-If you want to export a new DNN model to an ONNX Graph, you can use the `scripts/generate_*_onnx.py` script as shown below.
+We provide an example input file for fused ResNet-18 in the `models` directory.
+If you want to export a new DNN model as an ONNX Graph, you can use the `scripts/generate_*_onnx.py` scripts as shown below.

 For ResNet-50:
 ```